fmi-basel/ggiorget_smFISH-Mobi-bursting/README.md

 <!-- start abstract -->
-# smFISH from 'Using Live-cell Imaging to investigate Enhancer-driven Transcriptional Dynamics'
+# smRNA-FISH analysis from 'Enhancer control of transcriptional activity via modulation of burst frequency'

 ![](/docs/source/resources/FISH.jpg)

-This repository contains all code used to analyse smFISH data from the project 'Using Live-cell Imaging to investigate Enhancer-driven Transcriptional Dynamics'.
+This repository contains all code used to analyse smRNA-FISH data from the project 'Enhancer control of transcriptional activity via modulation of burst frequency'.

 Central steps involve:
 1. cell segmentation